-There is information in our Frequently Asked Questions (FAQs) about our Certification Appeal procedure and in our IETO Terms of Reference, Section 3.3; both are available on our website.
+There is information in our Frequently Asked Questions (FAQs) about our Certification Appeal procedure, in our IETO Terms of Reference, Section 3.3 and in Requirements for Membership/Application Process on the website.
 We also advise members regarding the appeal when their 2nd File Review has not been successful.
 There is no further appeal process after a formal Certification Appeal has been held.
 A member is always allowed to submit newly acquired information for evaluation, however.